gridcapacitymap/gridcapacitymap-web/CONTRIBUTING.md

 For now, we will value unit-testing over every other form of tests.
 We should strive to always test the business logic of the new changes while not breaking the previously coded unit tests.

-In the future, we will introduce other forms of testing (UI, Snapshot, Integration testing, etc).
+In the future, we will introduce other forms of testing (UI, Snapshot, Integration testing, etc.).

 ## Coding Conventions

-We have a formatter and a linter set up in the repository that will enforce must of the conventions.
+We have a formatter and a linter set up in the repository that will enforce most of the conventions.
 Checkout the rules we have by looking at the `.github/workflows/tests.yml`.